 Grytviken is today the home of a museum to the history of the island and is also the final resting place of Shackleton who died here onboard his ship Quest in King Edward Cove on January 5 1922 en-route to Antarctica.
 The grave is an often visited site for many passing ships.

 Why Visit South Georgia?As well as its fascinating history, and stunning scenery, South Georgia has some of the greatest concentrations of wildlife on earth.
-Despite the historical massacre of numbers, more than 2 million southern fur seals - 95 percent of the world's population arrive at South Georgia each summer.
+Despite the historical massacre more than 2 million southern fur seals - 95 percent of the world's population currently arrive at South Georgia each summer.
 Half the world's population of southern elephant seals also come here to breed.
-Six penguin species can be found on South Georgia, Macaronis, regal and impressive Kings, cheeky Gentoos and relatively rare (here at least) Adelie, Chinstraps and Rockhoppers.
+Six penguin species can be found here, Macaroni's, regal and impressive King's, cheeky Gentoo's and relatively rare (here at least) Adelie, Chinstraps and Rockhoppers.

 The South Sandwich IslandsA chain of islands, connected by a low submarine ledge, forming an island arc.
 They were discovered by Captain James Cook, in HMS Resolution, who first sighted the southernmost island later called Southern Thule on the 30th of January 1775.

-to 30 sazhens (55m) above the water, And those
+ice up to 30 sazhens (55m) above the water, And those

 are truly dangerous places.
 There are frequent terrible

 Diary of Able Seaman Yegor Kisilev- Jan 6th 1820 - voyage of the Russian explorer Fabian von Bellinghausen